The Bankrate promise

 - South Dakota

-Why shouldn’t I buy lottery tickets with a credit card?
+Reasons to avoid buying lottery tickets with a credit card

 You’re taking on debt to finance gambling

 It’s easy to get sucked into the promise of riches.
-But if you’re using a credit card to pay for a chance at winning the lottery, you’re adding to your overall debt load.
+But if you’re using a credit card to pay for a chance at winning the lottery, you’re adding to your overall debt.
 If you buy multiple tickets regularly, your yearly costs can quickly snowball.